reverseFlash102/HackclubSolder/README.md

 # HackclubSolder
 A simple pcb to turn on 2 led when it gets dark outside.
+Made By @SyamPaladugu

 # Schematic